echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 - compression
   - Reduce memory/disk needed to store data
-  - speed up learning algorithm
+  - speed up learning algorithm (choose k by % of variance retain)
 - Visualization -> usually k=2 or 3

 **Bad use, misuse: **